Strolling along Laguna Beach

 Guacamole app at Casa Guadalajaro in San Diego CA

-Vegetarian combo plate at Casa Guadalajaro in San Diego CA
+Vegetarian combo plate at Casa Guadalajara in San Diego

-The colorful setting of Casa Guadalajaro in San Diego CA
+The colorful setting of Casa Guadalajara in San Diego

 Address: 4105 Taylor St, San Diego, CA 92110

 We all know Disneyland is amazing anytime of year, however, nothing beats an October visit for the super festive Halloween extravaganza.
-Known as Mickey’s Not So Scary Halloween Party, this festive annual event requires a special ticket after regular park closing, thus helping to thin out the crowds.
-Trick or treat stations for everyone (yes adults are welcome too!), a special Halloween fireworks show and parade, Halloween decor everywhere, and a special Nightmare Before Christmas themed version of the Haunted Mansion ride, make this one event that Halloween lovers do not want to miss out on!
+Known as the Oogie Boogie Bash, this festive annual event requires a special ticket after regular park closing, thus helping to thin out the crowds.
+Trick or treat stations for everyone (yes adults are welcome too!), a special Halloween fireworks show and parade, spirited decor everywhere, and a special Nightmare Before Christmas themed version of the Haunted Mansion ride, make this one event that Halloween lovers do not want to miss out on!

-And there’s so much more – endless Halloween photo opportunities, Halloween music, special pumpkin treats, and everyone is free to dress up in costume.
+And there’s so much more – endless photo opportunities, spooky music, special pumpkin treats, and everyone is free to dress up in costume.
 I love this event – it’s the top Halloween event period.

 *Stroll around the quaint Earl Burns Miller Japanese Gardens in Long Beach at CSULB.
 What a gorgeous place away from all the congestion!
 The Koi pond is so beautiful!
-Too bad photography is not allowed here.
+Too bad photography is not allowed here or I would share some pictures.

-*Enjoy a fun & scenic water adventure via Kayaks on the Water in Long Beach – Fantastic views and affordable prices make for the perfect weekend activity in beautiful Long Beach.
+*Enjoy a fun & scenic water adventure via Kayaks on the Water in Long Beach – Fantastic views and affordable prices make for the perfect weekend activity in a beautiful area.

 *Sign up for the Long Beach Half Marathon.
-If you want your first half to be a scenic one, it doesn’t get much better than the Long Beach course!
+If you want your first half to be a scenic one, it doesn’t get much better than this course!
 Enjoy a mostly flat course, immense support from the local community, and gorgeous never ending views of the Pacific!
 Running this race was absolutely beautiful and to this day is still one of my best times 🙂

-*Stroll the 2nd Street shops in Long Beach’s Belmont Shores neighborhood – This beautifully landscaped shopping and dining area is the perfect place for a summer stroll!
+*Stroll the 2nd Street shops in Long Beach’s Belmont Shores neighborhood – This beautifully landscaped shopping and dining area is the perfect place for a summer stroll.
+We dined and browse the shops here regularly.

 *Beach volleyball!
-It is hard to envision Southern California and not think of volleyball.
-Dozens of beach volleyball nets are set up everywhere along the beaches in California, especially Hermosa, Redondo, and Huntington.
+It is hard to envision this area and not think of volleyball.
+Dozens of beach volleyball nets are set up everywhere along the beaches, especially Hermosa, Redondo, and Huntington.
 Whether you want to play a game or just be a spectator, the choice is up to you!

 Volleyball at Hermosa Beach, California

 *Visit the Long Beach Museum of Art.
 It’s free every Friday!
-Beautiful works of art and even better views of the coast!
+We enjoy the beautiful artwork and the gorgeous scenery.

 The Queen Mary in Long Beach, California